gadfly361/reagent-seed/README.md

 In your browser, hit `f12`.
 You should see *hello world* printed to the console.

-## troubleshooting
+## installing bower

 *Note: the following instructions assume a linux setup.
-Also, if you are copying these commands into a terminal, do not include the `$`*

 To use the command `bower install` (which downloads *react.js* and *bootstrap* in this template), you need to have *bower*.
 To install *bower* you need to have *nodejs* and *npm*.